janhohenheim/bevy_wind_waker_shader/readme.md

 ## Functionality

 The shader has the following properties:
-- Is is a toon shader with only two colors: the highlight and the shadow.
+- It is a toon shader with only two colors: the highlight and the shadow.
 - The color palette used is based on the time of day and the weather.
 - The model has a rim highlight on the edge to make it pop.